harryf/yoshi-podcasts/_episodes/episode-002.md

       bit_depth: 0
 transcript_file: episode-002-transcript.md
 ---
-This episode is Yoshi and Harry getting to know each other on the same day as episode 001.
+Second episode with Yoshi and Harry.

 Note the first 10m44s of C0039.mp4 are missing the audio until Harry switches it on.